 But first let’s answer a basic question: what are studio headphones?

-Editor’s note: this article was updated on March 8, 2021, to include more technical information.
+Editor’s note: this article was updated on January 17, 2022, to add a contents menu and to include more technical information.

 What are studio headphones?

-Here you’ll find recording engineers, who operate the mixer and (virtual) tape machine, and recording artists, a.k.a. musicians and performers.
-Both professions have specific requirements for a pair of headphones in order to merit the title of “studio.”
+Here you’ll find recording engineers, who operate the mixer and (virtual) tape machine, and recording artists, aka musicians and performers.
+Both roles have specific requirements for a pair of headphones in order to merit the title of “studio.”

 So what makes them studio headphones?